 In any case, the two papers make a complementary duo - and I recommend reading both.
 If I were to add anything to them now, I would add advice I learned from Eric Pianka, my own (unofficial) MA advisor and long-term colleague and friend.
 Namely, when you set out on your graduate career, your goal should be nothing less than becoming The established authority in some area by the time you complete your degree.
 That may sound ambitious.
 But if you aim high, you will hit high.

-I have attached a related paper “On becoming a better scientist.”
-This was an invited paper, based on a graduate-student organized symposium (2011) at the Institute for Dryland Environmental Research Ecology, Ben Gurion University.
-It is currently in press in the Israel Journal of Ecology & Evolution.
+I have attached a related paper "On becoming a better scientist."
+This was an invited paper, based on a talk at a graduate-student organized symposium (2011) at the Institute for Dryland Environmental Research Ecology, Ben Gurion University.
+It is basically a reflective essay.
+In part, I look back on "Stearns and Huey."
+And in part, I look at lessons I learned later in my career.
+I end with the challenge of how to stay fresh during a long career in science.

 Steve Stearns - Some Modest Advice for Graduate Students